HoloNetwork/Bluetooth-Controlling-Robot/README.md

 # Bluetooth-Controlling-Robot

-A robot that uses the app (Arduino Bluetooth controller) to control a robot with two gear box
+Uses the Arduino Bluetooth controller app, to control the robot.

 ## Info:

-While connected to the controller it can move; forward, reverse, right, left, spin right, spin left, stop.
+While connected to the app it can move; forward, reverse, right, left, spin right, spin left, stop.

-It is also able to return the distance infront of the robot, via the sonar sensors.
+Additionally, it can provide information about the distance of objects ahead of the robot.